department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility/ratings.md

 ### Is there anything else that might affect my compensation amount?

 Yes.
-If you receive military retirement pay, disability severance pay, or separation incentive payments, your compensation may end up being less than it otherwise would be.
+If you receive military retirement pay, disability severance pay, or separation pay, your compensation may end up being less than it otherwise would be.